Hope is the unseen seed, buried deep

 In conjunction with the compulsory education that is necessary for any given profession, life itself has a way of providing informal courses that perhaps we would have never signed up for, but we are required to take in spite of our protests.
 My own personal and familial experiences with chronic and life threatening illnesses such as heart disease, cancer, autoimmune disorders, endocrine disorders, and infertility have taught me more than I ever wanted to know about the unique challenges faced by an individual and his or her significant others when living with a chronic or life threatening illness.
-In addition, raising a son with high functioning autism and a daughter with childhood chronic asthma has given my husband and me a first hand experience of the innumerable complicated issues that families face when a child has special needs.
+In addition, raising a son with high functioning autism and a daughter with childhood chronic asthma has given me and my husband a first hand experience of the innumerable complicated issues that families face when a child has special needs.
 We are both acutely aware of what it takes to keep a relationship intact throughout the course of dealing with non-normative life stressors.
 Ultimately, this resilience has become a collective strength that both of us bring to our work as educators and therapists.

-These life changing personal experiences combined with my professional training have given me a unique perspective in helping others to come to terms with the difficulties inherent in living with many of life's challenges, whether living with a chronic physical or psyshological illness, raising a child with special needs, or facing the unknown of infertility or a life threatening illness of a loved one, and ultimately the losses and changes that each one of us ultimately faces.
+These life changing personal experiences combined with my professional training have given me a unique perspective in helping others to come to terms with the difficulties inherent in living with many of life's challenges, whether living with a chronic physical or psychological illness, raising a child with special needs, or facing the unknown of infertility or a life threatening illness of a loved one, and ultimately the losses and changes that each one of us ultimately faces.
 Out of this personal and professional experience, I strive to assist each person in creating their best life possible.

 I believe that we live in an exciting time in the convergence of neuroscience and psychology.
 Applying this dynamic area of research to the therapeutic relationship has the potential to produce life-changing results in those engaged in the process.
 I have already had the privilege of experiencing this many times throughout my work as a psychotherapist.
 My hope and intent is to continue this life changing work.

-As a California State licensed Marriage and Family Therapist, Wendy specializes in working with individuals, families, children, and groups, dealing with a variety of issues, which are indicated below.
+As a California State licensed Marriage and Family Therapist, Dr. Hill Williams specializes in working with individuals, families, children, and groups, dealing with a variety of issues, which are indicated below.
 She looks at the whole person -- mind, body, soul, and spirit -- and focuses on making meaning out of experiences and establishing healthy attachments to God, self, and others.
 In a context of acknowledgement, understanding, and compassion, hope is offered to each individual as they are encouraged to create their best life imaginable.

 Above all, it may be who she is and the qualities of genuineness, warmth, honesty, and integrity that enhance her work the most.
 Her respect for, and delight in the uniqueness of each individual is a refreshing approach to life.
 Her capacity to acknowledge, accept, and even laugh at her own shortcomings enables her to relate to others with understanding and acceptance.
 Her deep faith, spirituality, and belief in each person’s capacity for growth and transformation for the greater good of humankind guide her work and her life.